code-vicar/GameJS/README.md

 It uses CommonJS style modules.
 Compatible with browserify.

-Currently in alpha development, step one is to implement a game loop GameLoop dependencies
+Currently in alpha development, step one is to implement game logic and rendering loops

-	*events
+GameLoop

+		Requires

+		* events

+		Runs on

+		* Server or Client

-RenderLoop dependencies
+RenderLoop

-	*events
-	*requestAnimationFrame
+		Requires

+		* events

+		* requestAnimationFrame

+		Runs on

+		* Client only

 ---
 LICENSE

 GNU General Public License (see license text included in project)